How do you manage stress with diabetes type 2?

 • Secondly, stress activates the fat cells, and obesity is a known cause of diabetes.

-• Thirdly, cortisol makes it difficult for the pancreas to secrete insulin which regularizes the sugar in the blood.
+• Thirdly, cortisol makes it difficult for the pancreas to secrete insulin, which regulates blood sugar.

-• Above all, cortisol narrows the arteries throughout the body and when this happens on a constant basis it can worsen many complications of diabetes, including diabetic eye disease and kidney disease.
+• Above all, cortisol narrows the arteries throughout the body.
+Constantly doing this can worsen many complications of diabetes, including diabetic eye disease and kidney disease.

 Also Read: Ayurvedic Doctor shares simple home remedies for anger issues